 As we can see from the chart below, transaction signals are generated when the position of the dots reversed and is placed in the opposite direction.

-As discussed above these technical indicators help us in earning profits.
-It will be much better if we use the combination of 2-3 technical indicators.
+As discussed above these technical analysis tools help us in earning profits.
+It will be much better if we use the combination of 2-3 technical indicators while selecting stocks.